opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional information about configuring OpenSearch to view trace analytics in OpenSearch Dashboards.

-For more information about how to tune and scale Data Prepper for trace analytics, see [trace tuning](#trace-tuning).
+For more information about how to tune and scale Data Prepper for trace analytics, see [Trace tuning](#trace-tuning).

 ## Migrating to Data Prepper 2.0